 - 1. Make an appointment with the Pre-Hospital Manager - 2.
 Provide the Pre-Hospital Manager with the following: - a.
-Copies of current CPR, ACLS, PALS and ADHS certification cards. - b.
-Summary of previous experience, education, and employers. - c.
-Summary of previous base station affiliations. - 3.
+Copies of current CPR, ACLS, PALS and ADHS certification cards. - 3.
 Read and sign verification of understanding of the VVMC EMS orientation manual - 4.
 Complete the orientation checklist during the appointment with the Pre-Hospital Manager. - 5.
 Complete any assigned training/quizzes on VerdeValleyEMS.org training website. - 6.
-Complete up to 6 hours orientation time with the Pre-hospital Coordinator or designee including an administrative meeting with Medical Direction. - 7.
-Read and sign ALS Performance Contract utilizing VVMC as base station - 8.
+Complete up to 6 hours orientation time with the Pre-hospital Coordinator or designee. - 7.
+After completion of 30 shifts, schedule a meeting with the Medical Director for evaluation review. - 8.
+Read and sign ALS Performance Contract utilizing VVMC as base station - 9.
 ALS providers not meeting all criteria will not be assigned to VVMC base station and may not function in the field as an ALS provider using VVMC as their base station.